recolic/microsoft-intune-archlinux/README.md

 If your Microsoft Edge crashes immediately on startup because of SIGSEGV.

 Firstly, stop all msft-identity-broker services, uninstall `msft-identity-broker` and try again.
-If the problem is still not resolved, investigate your Microsoft Edge.
+If the problem is resolved, use the following solution:

-If the crash is caused by msft-identity-broker, you must delete everything in `~/.config/msft-identity-broker/` and `/var/lib/msft-identity-device-broker/`.
-Stop these services and perform your enrollment again.
+1. Uninstall `msft-identity-broker` and delete everything in `~/.config/msft-identity-broker/` and `/var/lib/msft-identity-device-broker/`.
+2. Delete `~/.config/microsoft-edge-xxx` and `~/.cache/microsoft-edge-xxx`, and launch your microsoft edge for the first time.
+(Finish the initial configuration)
+3. Install `msft-identity-broker` and enroll it again.
+4. Launch Microsoft Edge and login.
+It should not crash now.